EDHS 620 – EDHS Epidemiology and Research Methods [Fall-Odd years]

 This course is aimed at students who want to learn leadership in risk and communication strategies that will help prepare them for responding to public emergencies effectively, including: how to review and disseminate risk information as well as emerging/current crisis and emergency risk information, and how to systematically plan, develop, implement, and evaluate crisis and emergency risk communication activities.

-EDHS 632 – Disaster Health Services [3] [Under Revision – Currently not offered]
+EDHS 632 – Social, Behavioral, Health Aspects of Emergencies & Disasters [3] [Under Revision – Currently not offered]

 This course examines health needs and techniques for providing healthcare to populations displaced or affected by disasters or war.
 The goal of the course is to prepare students to manage disaster health response preparedness and planning and to organize and manage disaster and refugee healthcare provision.
 The focus is on both domestic and international cases.
 Recommended: PREV 600 or SOCY 620.

-EDHS 634 – Disaster Mitigation [3] [Offered Fall-Even Years]
+EDHS 634 – Environmental Hazards, Adaptation & Justice [3] [Offered Fall-Even Years]

 Mitigation is the process by which society limits the negative effects of events it cannot totally prevent.
 This course provides the theory and legal underpinnings of mitigation as a primary component of emergency management and examines various methodologies for initiating and implementing successful mitigation programs in a rapidly changing world.